 Third, UTAH and rUTAH are fairly far apart in the linking theory hypothesis space to the extent that fixed systems and relative systems are categorical opposites, and to the extent that UTAH and rUTAH are pure instantiations of these systems.
 That is, UTAH is fixed for all thematic roles and all syntactic positions; rUTAH is relative for all thematic roles and all syntactic positions.
-They thus define two poles in the hypothesis space, and will likely reveal information that is relevant to theorists exploring fixed systems, theorists exploring relative systems, and potentially even theorists exploring hybrid systems.
+They thus define two poles in the hypothesis space, and will likely reveal information that is relevant to theorists exploring fixed systems.
 In summary, we believe that UTAH and rUTAH are excellent case studies because they're well-specified in the literature, cognitively plausible, and likely to return useful information about whether the relevant linking knowledge can be derived from the input using a fixed vs. a relative system approach.